 As you are aware, the entire northeast quadrant of Lawrence lacks a full-line food store, and has not had one for many years.
 This has long been recognized as a serious deficit for Lawrence residents and neighborhoods near downtown.
 The lack of convenient grocery shopping is a continuing hindrance to neighborhood revitalization efforts.
 It is a particular problem for elderly and low-income residents, for whom driving a long distance is difficult or impossible.

-The Lawrence Public Library is expected to vacate the former Borders location, 700 New Hampshire St., in the summer of 2014.
+The Lawrence Public Library has vacated the former Borders location, 700 New Hampshire St., the summer of 2014.
 We believe that, with participation of the City of Lawrence, a grocery store can be attracted to occupy this location.

 The building is the perfect size for the new breed of smaller discount food stores, such as Aldi, Save-A-Lot and Dollar General Markets.
 It has a loading dock capable of accommodating a semi-trailer.
 Traffic counts are high on the adjacent streets.
 There is adequate parking on the property.
 In short, it has everything these retailers require.

 There is no grocery outlet in the downtown Lawrence area, although there are thriving residential neighborhoods surrounding it.
 These neighborhoods comprise a mix of professionals, university students, retirees, and working families.